Jaggermeryx: Description

 The size of a small deer, J. naida probably looked somewhat like a skinny hippopotamus out-crossed with a long-legged pig.
 Fossilized jawbones contain a number of mental foramina, eight on each side of the jaw, indicating that the species had very sensitive lips and a mobile snout.

+Pickford & Gawad (2025) maintained Jaggermeryx as a distinct anthracothere genus, but considered the type species J. naida to be synonymous with "Brachyodus" africanus Andrews (1899), resulting in a new combination Jaggermeryx africanus.

 Habitat

 J. naida lived in the Qattara Depression around 19 million years ago, during the early Miocene.
 At that time the area, which is currently arid, was a tropical swamp.
 Jaggermeryx fossils have been found alongside those of catfish, turtles, and waterbirds, as well as six other species of anthracotheres and a number of crocodile coprolites.

 Paleobiology

 The species was herbivorous, feeding on grasses and plants beside the water.
 Judging by the low oxygen isotope values of its teeth, J. naida is believed to have been semiaquatic, likely spending most of the time when it was not feeding in the water, not unlike a hippopotamus.